3ldr0n/shorty/README.md

 ```

 **Note**: the project is configured to build using java 11, if you
-need to run in an older version you'll need to adapt some parts of the code.
+need to run on an older version you'll need to adapt some parts of the code.

 ## Endpoints